 This project template is designed for use with GitHub.
 After generating the project, your next steps are to create a Git repository and upload it to GitHub.

-Change to the root directory of your new project, initialize a Git repository, and create a commit for the initial project structure.
-In the commands below, replace project> by the name of your project.
+Change to the root directory of your new project, initialize a Git repository, and create a commit for the initial project structure: